altruios/namshubettulpa/public/namshubettuple/the-start-of-bad-things.md

 `req=>{send(statusQuo=>~Self~.statusQuo)};`
-~If he had been moving, or preoccupied, he wouldn't have noticed the request.~ ~Basic info was automatic - and didn't require any conscious thought.~ ~He was about to request the sender information when his phone vibrated once, indicating a text.~ }
+~If he had been moving, or preoccupied, he wouldn't have noticed the request.~ ~Basic info was automatic - and didn't require any conscious thought.~ ~His info was out of date, he hadn't looked in the link in more than a week~ 'A personal best.'
+~He was about to request the sender information when his phone vibrated once, indicating a text.~ }
 {